Unified-modal Salient Object Detection via Adaptive Prompt Learning: Methodology

-\textbf{Multi-modal Prompt.} In this case, the goal of the SPG block is to exploit the complementary benefits of two modalities to generate robust prompts.
+\textbf{Multi-modal Prompt.} In this case, the inputs to the model are an RGB image and a corresponding depth or thermal image.
+The goal of the SPG block is to exploit the complementary benefits of the two modalities to generate robust prompts.
 By combining them with the inherent RGB intermediate features as input to the subsequent components, the multi-modal information can be integrated to deal with complex scenes and the pre-trained model can be instructed to address the corresponding multi-modal SOD task.
 The upper part of Fig.~\ref{fig::SPG} illustrates the structure of the SPG for multi-modal inputs.
 Specifically, given the extracted features $\left\{ {f_r^i,f_a^i} \right\}_{i = 1}^4$ of two modalities in the $i$-th level, we first utilize a 3 × 3 convolutional layer to integrate the auxiliary-modal feature, which learns the properties of the unfamiliar modality (i.e., depth or thermal modality).
 Then, a sigmod function is employed to squeeze the feature values to the [0,1] range as a mask $\mu$, which guides the RGB feature to focus on the common information between modalities through element-wise multiplication.
 To further complement the information of the auxiliary modality, the original extracted auxiliary-modal feature is added to the guided RGB feature with a residual connection.
 Subsequently, the prompt is obtained by performing a 3 × 3 convolution on the multi-modal feature.
 The whole process can be formulated as:

 where $P^i$ denotes the prompt of the $i$-th level, $\odot$ is the element-wise multiplication, and $\sigma$ is the sigmoid function.